“Proofs may aid in protecting, but not in initiating certainty..” A J Heschel

 We rightly measure apologetics to have material value in witnessing to our culture about faith and hope.
 Many in the Christian world today accept that apologetics is a sort of “admission ticket” to keeping the Christian (counter-) narrative at the table and engaged with respect to those who are sceptical of our faith.
 We know it is much more than this, but it is indeed this as well.
 However, perhaps since we feel that we have this “hammer” it seems we think everything may indeed be a nail.
 My specific goal is to argue here that we have taken this approach and assumed that more of it must be better and we have resultantly invested in it too much hope, rather than appropriately measuring the value of this tool when it fits the role.

-Given the post-modern context around us, Christian apologetics has been seen as a better way forward than taking moral positions which are now largely ignored (or worse) by the broader culture.
+Given the late/post-modern context, Christian apologetics has been seen as a better way forward than taking moral positions which are now largely ignored (or worse) by the broader culture.
 Whereas we can imagine a time when the Church would speak boldly to the culture to remind them of their need of God, today we have divined that the culture needs us to engage in scientific and rational apologetics.
 I do not disagree with this in a general sense.
-But my argument is that we have placed too many eggs in the apologetics basket.
+But my argument is that we have clearly placed too many eggs in the apologetics basket.
 If we could only remind the world, we say, that Christianity is as reasonable as anti/non-Christian views on science and the like, then all will be well again.
 You see, this is not delusion nor wasted effort since modern science does not in fact conflict at the data level with anything Christianity has historically taught.
 But at the narrative level where data is interpreted, we indeed see material conflict, and as such good apologetics can and should push-back and provide reasoned arguments.
 We accept that the defending of the Faith by positing alternate narratives of scientific data is a useful and needed course of activity.
 And yet.

 Have I overdone my concern about us investing too much hope in modern scientific apologetics?
 I hope not, but I also do not want to take the sting out of the tail in terms of the point of concern that we are raising.
 Conversations with sceptics and nones/dones has lead us to conclude that we are using this one tool too often, when the broader issues are not that people are non-believers because they think Christians are dumb (and therefore, showing we are “smart” is not doing much).
 Rather, I think the battleground has shifted and Christians, while still using the tool of scientific apologetics, need to shift our focus materially.